-The 12VDC MDP includes flip-style breakers used for inductive loads, including pumps.

-The flip style 25 Amp breakers protect the pumps' electrical systems for baitwells and other appliances, and a 100 amps breaker protects the windlass system (see below).
-These breakers are at the battery hatch inside the cabin (See pg.
-45, Diagram 11).
+The 12VDC Auxiliary Breaker panel located inside the battery compartment includes flip-style breakers used for inductive loads, including pumps.
+These Breakers protect the pumps' electrical systems for baitwells and other appliances, and a 100 amps breaker protects the windlass system (see below).
+These breakers are at the battery hatch inside the cabin and at port side inside the seakeeper/storage hatch (See pg.
+45, Diagram 10).